dancamper/json2ecl/README.md

 END;
 ```

-That XPATH works for reading, but if you turned around and tried to create a new
+That XPATH works for reading, but if you turned around and tried to write a new
-JSON file from the dataset, with that XPATH notation still attached to that field,
+JSON file from the dataset using ECL, with that XPATH notation still attached to that field,
 you will get an error.
 The workaround is to rewrite the data, perhaps through a
 PROJECT(), into a structure without XPATH or at least with more sensible XPATH values.